axibase/atsd/rule-engine/scripts.md

 ### Security

-Only scripts in the `/opt/atsd/atsd/conf/script` can be executed.
+Only scripts in the `/opt/atsd/atsd/conf/script` are executable.
 Script text can be modified by editing the file on the file system.
 Modifying scripts from within the ATSD web interface is not supported.

 Scripts are executed under the `axibase` user context.